wildonion/fencer/README.md

 - **step7)** created a `/root/hoopoe` folder on your VPS containing the `docker-compose.yml` file only and update its path inside the `cicd.yml` file, take this note that the default location and directory for none root users are `/home`.

-- **step8)** each image name inside your compose file must be prefixed with your docker hub registry endpoint which in this case is `docker.yourdomain.com` cause the doamin is already pointing to the docker registry hosted on `localhost:5000` on VPS.
+- **step8)** each image name inside your compose file must be prefixed with your docker hub registry endpoint which in this case is `docker.sprun.ir` cause the doamin is already pointing to the docker registry hosted on `localhost:5000` on VPS.

 ##### What's happening inside the `cicd.yml` file?